-California sources nearly one-third of its power from renewables, mainly solar and wind.
-The target for renewable energy in California is 60% by 2030.
-Such a major shift to renewables will require new kinds of investments, markets, and business practices.
+California's continuing shift to renewables will require new kinds of investments, markets, and business practices.
 Electric grids need to be more flexible; new kinds of power supplies will help deliver energy flexibility when needed; and new pricing systems are needed to send clear signals to developers and financial markets that these projects need to move forward.